gerkirill/jquery-stateful-plugin/README.md

 Library usage
 =============
+Library is designed to be copy-pasted into your plugin file.
 Here is how your plugin file content should look like:

     ;(function($, window, undefined) {